CMC Electronics

 1960s - 1970s

-Focus on aircraft navigation, monitoring and display systems, tactical radio communications, radar systems and multi-processor telex switching systems.
+The Canadian Marconi Company shifts its focus to aircraft navigation, monitoring and display systems, tactical radio communications, radar systems, and multi-processor telex switching systems.

 1980s - 1990s